"We Will Continue" - A Call for Papers

-In your written response to this prompt, focus on one question from the Baptismal Covenant (listed below) and reflect biblically, theologically, pastorally, liturgically, missionally, and/or ethically on how we as the Church may answer that question in a post-pandemic world.
+In your written response to this prompt, focus on one question from the Baptismal Covenant (listed below) and reflect biblically, theologically, pastorally, liturgically, missionally, and/or ethically on how we as the Church may answer that question in the post-pandemic world to come.

 Prizes will be awarded for the top selection in each category, with separate divisions for youth in high school, middle school, and elementary school.
 Submissions may be written in English or Spanish.

 - Continue: Will you continue in the apostles’ teaching and fellowship, in the breaking of bread, and in the prayers?

 - Persevere: Will you persevere in resisting evil, and, whenever you fall into sin, repent and return to the Lord?

 - Proclaim: Will you proclaim by word and example the Good News of God in Christ?